Ashish Sood: Early life and education

-Ashish Sood’s political journey began during his college days at Atma Ram Sanatan Dharma College (DU).
+Ashish Sood's political journey began during his college days at Atma Ram Sanatan Dharma College (DU).
 He pursued a degree in Commerce and actively took part in student politics.
 Sood was associated with ABVP, the nationalist student organisation in India.
-He was first elected Secretary of the college, after which he rose to the post of Joint Secretary of DUSU and later became the President of DUSU in 1988-89.
+He was first elected Secretary of the college, after which he rose to the post of Joint Secretary of DUSU and later became the President of DUSU in 1988–89.
 He then went on to work as a full-time worker of ABVP from 1989 to 1993.
 As a student leader, he spearheaded several movements against corruption in the high offices of the then Central Government, including the most infamous ‘Bofors Scam’ of the 80s.

-Early political career
+Political career

 In 2002, he joined the Bharatiya Janata Yuva Morcha (BJYM), first as the Vice President of its Delhi unit and then went on to become its General Secretary in 2003, and finally, the National Vice President, in 2005.
-In the year 2008, he was inducted as Secretary of BJP Delhi, and in 2009, he became the General Secretary of BJP Delhi.
+In 2008, he was inducted as Secretary of BJP Delhi, and in 2009, he became the General Secretary of BJP Delhi.
 In 2012, he was elected as a councillor of South MCD.
 In 2013, he was appointed the Vice President of BJP Delhi, and in 2014, as its General Secretary.
-In 2016, due to his exemplary leadership skills, he was chosen as the Leader of House, South Delhi Municipal Corporation.
-Because of these qualities he was made the In-charge of Publicity Department, Delhi BJP (appointed by the then Delhi BJP President Shri Manoj Tiwari ji) and also the BJP In charge of Chandni Chowk District in 2018.
+In 2016, he was chosen as the Leader of House, South Delhi Municipal Corporation.
+He was made the In-charge of Publicity Department, Delhi BJP (appointed by the then-Delhi BJP President Manoj Tiwari) and also the BJP In-charge of Chandni Chowk District in 2018.

-As a result of his intense determination to public service, he became the MLA Candidate of BJP from Janakpuri constituency.
-Sood’s commendable vision and sheer dedication to the betterment of the country led the BJP to entrust him with a very significant responsibility, as he was appointed the Co-Incharge of BJP, Jammu and Kashmir State Unit, in 2020.
+Sood became the BJP's MLA Candidate for Janakpuri constituency in 2020.
+The same year he was appointed the Co-Incharge of BJP, Jammu and Kashmir State Unit.

+In 2025, Sood was elected as the MLA for Janakpuri constituency, regaining the seat from the Aam Aadmi Party.